ACCESSIBLE, AFFORDABLE CHILD CARE

 And we’re putting downward pressure on gas prices, by securing more gas for Australians, through the Australian Domestic Gas Security Mechanism which gives Australian customers priority access to gas before it is exported.
 We have secured agreement from gas producers to cover projected shortfalls of up to 107 petajoules over the next two years.

 We’ve cut taxes for 3.2 million small businesses and reduced income taxes for 500,000 middle income Australians.
-We will fight Labor’s plan for $150 billion in new and increased taxes – on pay packets, homes, electricity and enterprise.
+We will fight Labor’s plan for $200 billion in new and increased taxes – on electricity, small and family businesses, incomes, homes, savings, investments and retirement.

 BETTER HEALTH CARE AND GUARANTEEING MEDICARE